'How To Belay In Guide Mode' is part of the book - Trad Climbing Basics.

 How To Lower a Climber in Guide Mode

 Before you use guide mode, you must understand how to lower a climber.
-There are a few different ways to do this, some are faster and some are safer.
-The following description is a safe way to do it.

 Note: The belayer's anchor attachment has been omitted from the following diagrams for clarity.